mhasoba/TheMulQuaBio/content/_build/html/_sources/intro.md

 You should type the commands/code that you see in such boxes into the relevant command line.
 Don't copy-and-paste - you likely need all the command / syntax typing practice you can get !
 Also, copying-and-pasting chunks of code without understanding them, i.e., blindly shoveling data into a black box and assuming the output is correct and meaningful, will eventually lead to frustrations, and if you are unlucky, embarrassments or even catastrophes!

 Note that the commandline prompt you will see on your own terminal/console will vary with the programming language: `$` for UNIX, `>>>` for Python, `>` for R, etc.

 Also note that:

-$\star$ Lines marked with a star like this will be specific instructions for you to follow
+&#9733; Lines starting with a star like this will be specific instructions for you to follow

 And there will be notes, tips and warnings that you should pay particular attention to, which will appear like this:

 ```{note}
 This is a note